 7 easy ways to get fresh-smelling laundry

-In an ideal world, your clothes would smell like lilies, lavender or fragrant vanilla without you having to lift a finger, but all too often your detergent will struggle to get you there on its own.
+In an ideal world, your clothes would smell like lilies, lavender or fragrant vanilla without you having to lift a finger, but all too often your detergent will struggle to achieve this on its own.

 With the weather turning cooler and wetter, it can be especially difficult to get that fresh, line-dried laundry smell.